vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 }
 ```

 If a party is not currently a referee, they must immediately be added to the referral set and [benefit factors updated](#setting-benefit-factors) accordingly.
+Their key must then become associated with the referrers key.
+All referral rewards will be transferred to this referrers key, regardless of whether the party reapplies a new referral code.

 If a party is already a referee, and submits another `ApplyReferralCode` transaction, they will be transferred to the new referral set at the start of the next epoch.
 Note, if the referee has submitted multiple transactions in an epoch, the referee will be associated with the set specified in the latest valid transaction.
+When a referee is transferred, the referrer for which they generate referral rewards for **is not** updated.

 ### Party volumes